electron/electron/docs/tutorial/online-offline-events.md

 })
 ```

-create the `online-status.html` file and add the following line before the
+In the `index.html` file, add the following line before the
 closing `</body>` tag:

 ```html